shahanavazm/git-notes/README.md

 Show tracked branches and if they are out of sync:

 git branch -vv.

+## Push

+Ensure: git remote add origin `<url>`

+Push works on a branch.

+Use the form:

+git push origin branch-name

+This explicitly states the remote and the branch.

+branch-name should exist in remote, else it is created.

+To initialize a remote repository with a local repository:

+git push origin master - generally pushing master is enough to get started.

+If needed use --all and --tags to push all branches and tags.

+--dry-run is available.

+To delete a branch in server:

+git push origin --delete branch-name

 ## To do a merge dry run